mrzarkovic/docker-reverseproxy/README.md

 # Docker Reverse Proxy

+The idea is to have two separate servers, apache running php5.6 and mysql and nginx with php7.

+## Apache

-- In `php-5-6-apache/public` add a directory with a website project e.g. `mywebsite1`
+- In `php-5-6-apache/public` add a directory with a website project e.g. `mywebsite1.dev`
-- In `php-5-6-apache/public/000-default.conf` set up virtual hosts for your website project
+- In `php-5-6-apache/000-default.conf` set up virtual hosts for your website project

 ```
 # 000-default.conf